The Shelltone

 First 3D images

-The steel mould
+The steel mold

 The Shelltone